 The system shall be zoned and provide annunciation with graphic display at the security station and shall be monitored by an on-site U.L. listed central monitoring station.
-All providers should include a security system allowance of $250,000 for the following:
+All providers should include a security system allowance of $250,000 for the following: TBD, may be Applied to the TI Allowance.

 Video Monitoring – automatic video monitoring of key site and facility entrance areas, feeding back to monitors contained in the office building security room, will be utilized in the facility.
 The contractor’s responsibility will be to provide conduit to allow for the installation of all video monitoring equipment specified below.
 The contractor is not responsible for the purchase or installation of this equipment.